cocome-community-case-study/cocome-cloud-jee-docker/README.md

     -> Docker stops if no application is running foreground.
 As glassfish runs in background, the container would stop if the script is executed completely.
 So we decided to choose this workaround: the last domain is restarted in verbose mode, so glassfish enters the console and pretends to run foreground.
 Sadly there's one bad side effect: No command can be executed beyond this point.
 Maybe there's another solution which we did not find so far.

 ### restart.sh
--this script gets executed only if the glassfish setup (password, enabling secure-admin etc) was done before.
+-this script gets executed only if the glassfish setup (password, enabling secure-admin etc) was executed before.
 In other words, this script is used when we restart a stopped container.

 # Problems which are not resolved so far